Subrahmanyam83/Guice-Maven-Cucumber/README.md

     src/main/resources folder, which is read by Guice for its Dependency Injection Class.
 Rest of the parameters like the features and include tags can be specified in the configuration of the cucumber plugin in pom.xml) or as a command line parameters.
     ``` mvn -DcucumberRunner.features=src/main/resources/features -DcucumberRunner.includeTags=@subu cucumber-runner:run```
+- Reports will be generated in the following path: target/cucumber/combined-html/cucumber-html-report/overview-features.html

 #### SONAR Analysis
 - Make sure the following settings are in the settings.xml file in .m2 folder